Chat with us, powered by LiveChat

 This Image shows a cut away of a relief valve.
 At the top of the image is the cap that contains the spring.

 With the help of the preset pressure from the spring range, relief valves remain closed until their set pressure is matched by the upstream pressure.
 This action forces the lower stem open allowing flow through the valve that increases in proportion to the upstream pressure.
-This is why they are called proportional relief valves.
+This is why they're called proportional relief valves.

 How to Choose Which Pressure-Control Valve?